jzenn/MomentAlignment/README.md

 ### References

 [1] X. Huang and S. Belongie.
 Arbitrary style transfer in real-time with adaptive instance normalization.
 In International Conference on Computer Vision (ICCV), 2017.

-[2] A. Gretton, K. Borgwardt, M. Rasch, B. Schölkopf, and A. Smola.
-A kernel two-sample test.
-In J. Mach.
-Learn.
-Res., 2012.

-[3] L. Gatys, A. Ecker, and M. Bethge.
-Texture synthesis using convolutional neural networks.
-In Conference on Neural Information Processing Systems (NIPS), 2015.